 To switch sources, use either the ‘Cut’ or ‘Auto’ button to the left.

-Note that if you click on the transition type under ‘Auto,’ you can choose both the type and speed of the transition used for each AUX source.
+Tip: If you click on the transition type under ‘Auto,’ you can choose both the type and speed of the transition used for each AUX source.

 Click a transition control and the ‘AUX Outputs’ tab will indicate that the new source is being pushed through that auxiliary source by highlighting that source in red.